Reno Water Quality at a Glance

 Source Water Quality Challenges

-- Groundwater Challenges: Secondary source (15% of supply) from deep wells contains naturally occurring arsenic due to Nevada’s volcanic geology.
-Northern Nevada has the country’s highest arsenic levels in groundwater according to USGS surveys.
+• Groundwater Challenges: Aquifer sources contain naturally occurring arsenic due to Nevada’s volcanic geology.
+According to USGS surveys, Northern Nevada has the country’s highest arsenic concentrations in groundwater — a geological reality that no amount of treatment fully eliminates at source.

-- Regional Contamination: 22% of private wells in Northern Nevada exceed EPA arsenic limits, with some levels reaching 80 times the federal standard, affecting 182,000 rural residents who rely on private wells.
+• Private Well Risk: 22% of private wells in Northern Nevada exceed EPA arsenic limits of 10 PPB, with some readings 80 times the federal standard, affecting an estimated 182,000 rural residents.
+If you use a private well, see our water quality resources and consider independent testing.

 Treatment Technology & Byproducts